ixiaopan/blog/content/post/end2end-project-01.md

-Fortunately, there are no duplicated rows for now.
+Fortunately, there are no duplicated rows.
 But it depends.